bevyengine/bevy-website/release-content/0.14/migration-guides/12698_Restore_pre_0131_Root_Node_Layout_behavior.md

-If you were affected by the 0.13.1 regression and added `position_type: Absolute` to all your root nodes you might be able to reclaim some LOC by removing them now that the 0.13 behavior is restored.
+There was a regression in 0.13.1 `NodeBundle`s to destroy previous ones when spawned, and the original workaround was to add `position_type: Absolute` to all of the root nodes.
+This bug is now fixed, so you can remove the workaround.